patrick-cullen/env-title/README.md

 ## Installing Dev Versions

-When installing dev versions of this package be sure to change the "minimum-stability" property in your project's composer.json file to "dev".
+When installing dev versions of this package be sure to change the "minimum-stability" property in your project's composer.json file to "dev" before following the above installation steps.

 <!--
 You can publish the config file with: